Online Marriage & Family Counseling (Therapy) Certificate

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 As the importance of accessible online learning increases, there is an accompanying increase in online marriage and family counseling certificate programs.
-No matter where you are in the country, you can access an online program to study to become a counselor.
+No matter where you are in the country, you can access an online program to study and become a counselor.
 Some states have different requirements for licensure for counseling, but online programs recognize this and will work with their online students to help them find resources in their area that meet their state’s requirements.

 A marriage and family therapy certificate program is designed to help professionals who already hold a master’s degree develop their skills and knowledge specifically related to marriage and family counseling beyond what they learned in their graduate program.
 Use it for career enhancement, skill development, and on-the-job experience without the time and effort of a doctorate.

-Many who have earned a master’s degree in a clinical field find they could advance their career if they had additional expertise in specific areas.
-Or, they may be seeking continuing education to meet state-specific educational requirements for licensure as a counselor in general, or a marriage and family counselor specifically.
+Many who have earned a master’s degree in a clinical field find that they could advance their career if they had additional expertise in specific areas.
+Or, they may be seeking continuing education in order to meet state-specific educational requirements for licensure as a counselor in general, or a marriage and family counselor specifically.

 Featured Marriage and Family Therapy Programs | ||